Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Application

-Students are encouraged to apply during Early Action from January 5 through February 14 (11:59pm PDT) to have their application reviewed sooner compared to those who wait to apply until the Application becomes available on February 15.
+Students are encouraged to apply during Early Action from January 3 through January 31 (11:59pm PDT) to have their application reviewed sooner compared to those who wait to apply until the Official Application becomes available on February 15.

-If you do not apply during Early Action, you will follow the regular Application process starting February 15.
+If you do not apply during Early Action, you must complete the Official Application starting February 15.

-Once you have applied through Early Action (January 5 – February 14) or applied through the SCIP+ registration form (starting February 15) you will be prompted to upload your supporting documentation.
+Once you have applied through Early Action (January 3 – January 31) or applied through the Official Application (starting February 15) you will be prompted to upload your supporting documentation.
 Please note the required file formats for each upload, as not all file types are accepted by our registration system.

 Once you have successfully uploaded all of your required application materials, you will receive a confirmation email outlining the next steps.